 In the same way that edited shot footage and stock footage merge together on-screen to tell a story, music selection plays a significant role in shaping the audience’s viewing experience.
 To this effect, finding the right music for your video or film project is paramount.

-Outsourcing songs from a music library can simplify post-production by relieving some of the pressure from time-constraints, offering more music variety, and providing a cost-effective alternative to finding music elsewhere.
+Outsourcing songs from a music library can simplify post-production by relieving some of the pressure from time-constraints, offering more music variety, and providing a cost-effective alternative to finding commercial music elsewhere.

 Instead of negotiating with multiple copyright holders for the rights to use a song, you can secure a single-use license from a music licensing company and get to work right away.